Unspotted from the World

 4. Is my dress befitting my identity as a child of God, or does it show my desire to copy the world?

-Your dress is worldly if it is immodest in any degree, or freakish, or transsexual, or elegant to the extent of making other Christians feel like social inferiors.
+Your dress is worldly if it is immodest in any degree, or freakish, or transsexual, or if it is elegant to the extent of making other Christians feel like social inferiors.

 5. Does my speech always minister grace to the hearer, or does it veer into the crudeness, unkindness, and vanity that mark the speech of someone estranged from God?